piratefsh/piratefsh.github.io/_posts/2017-12-05-rc-computer-art-pop-up---day-9.markdown

 i made a thing that [takes a photo of you when you're not looking](https://piratefsh.github.io/p5js-art/public/eyeseeyou/index.html) at it.

-<iframe src="https://piratefsh.github.io/p5js-art/public/eyeseeyou/index.html" width="600" height="400"></iframe>
+<iframe src="https://piratefsh.github.io/p5js-art/public/eyeseeyou/index.html" width="720" height="400"></iframe>
 sit in a bright area | [try it yourself](https://piratefsh.github.io/p5js-art/public/eyeseeyou/index.html) | [code](https://github.com/piratefsh/p5js-art/tree/eyeseeyou)

-if nothing appears, close your eyes for a bit.
+if nothing appears, close your eyes for a bit. also, don't wear glasses.

 essentially it used face and eye tracking. i'm using a library called [tracking.js](https://trackingjs.com), which has minimal documentation and whose npm package is not a module.